 Grouping and ungrouping elements is an efficient way to edit multiple elements together as it saves your time and effort while designing a presentation.
 To guide you better, we have prepared a quick video tutorial on how to group or ungroup elements.

 Designing presentations from scratch can be a daunting process for a lot of professionals who are short of time.
-To ease down your efforts and save your valuable time, SlideUpLift has an amazing collection of presentation templates.
+To ease down your efforts and save your valuable time, SlideUpLift has an amazing collection of Google Slides Templates.

 Find customizable presentation templates to help you clearly explain your ideas and captivate your audience.
 Pre-designed Presentation templates save time and work well for a wide range of presentation topics.